AS OF JUNE 2020 PLEASE GO TO MY NEW WEBPAGE UNDER MY NAME LINDSEY STEWART

 A few years ago, I had to put this knowledge into practice in my personal life.
 I was home alone one night with my daughter and was awoken my a door kick-in home invasion.
 Thankfully we were ok, but having that experience as an adult brought to the surface emotions and fears that I thought I had conquered as a young adult.
 Like many of my clients had shared with me, I saw that when something truly terrifying happened in my adulthood it created its own trauma and brought my childhood trauma back as an added bonus.
 Even though I had been an EMDR therapist for many years and had utilized it for “smaller traumas” using it for such a recent and major trauma re-affirmed the unique nature of EMDR.
 It works like no other modality I have seen used for trauma.
 It has countless studies to back it up unlike some newer modalities with little to no research.
 It helps both the body and mind reduce negative emotions and reinforce more empowering beliefs and feelings.

-After re-experiencing the misery of PTSD as an adult it was doubly important to me as a clinician that the treatment I use for such a painful set of symptoms be clinically proven to be effective while minimizing the possibility of causing harm.
+After re-experiencing the misery of PTSD as an adult it was incredibly important to me as a clinician that the treatment I use for such a painful set of symptoms be clinically proven to be effective while minimizing the possibility of causing harm.
 It makes my work extra fulfilling to see people healing from traumas and losses that many other therapeutic interventions can’t help.

-When I’m not at work I love spending time with my daughter, partner and family enjoying the outdoors and the many amenities Northern California has to offer.
+When I’m not at work I love spending time with my daughter, husband and family enjoying the outdoors and the many amenities Northern California has to offer.
 I love being physically active and enjoy dance, yoga and most of all creating projects with my daughter.
 For some reason stray dogs in need of rescue keep finding their way to my home-so we enjoy spending time with our adopted dogs.